LangChain Chat Message Memory

 )

-• input_messages_key='input' — the key in your input dict that holds the current user message
+• input_messages_key='input' tells the wrapper which key in our input dict holds the current user message

 Chat Helper Function